 International students attend a wide range of institutions, including universities, colleges, language schools, vocational schools, English language schools, and independent fee-paying secondary schools.
 They range from secondary school-age children to postgraduate student researchers.
 Note that all Home Office statistics in this briefing that are greater than 1,000 are rounded to the nearest 100.
 Figures in tables and charts are not rounded.

 From 2010 onwards, the UK government introduced a series of policies designed to address ‘abuse’ of the student visa route, particularly where non-EEA migrants might enter the UK under a formal study visa but have actually worked instead.
-As part of these changes, all education sponsors were required to apply for ‘highly trusted’ status.
+As part of these changes, all education sponsors were required to apply for a Highly Trusted Status (HTS).
 This required them to meet a number of criteria, including having a low rate of student visa refusals and a high rate of course completion.

 Although they can no longer sponsor non-EEA students, they are not prevented from operating for domestic or EEA students.
 Specific data on each of these categories of revocation are not available, but management data provided by the Home Office suggest that:

-- 223 licenses were revoked because the sponsor did not apply for highly trusted status by October 2011 (this does not include colleges that had not yet been licensed for at least 12 months at that point, and who therefore faced a later deadline).
+- 223 licenses were revoked because the sponsor did not apply for HTS by October 2011 (this does not include colleges that had not yet been licensed for at least 12 months at that point, and who therefore faced a later deadline).

 - A further 237 colleges either failed to meet a later deadline to apply for HTS, or applied and were refused.

-By March 2015, 70 colleges with previously revoked licenses were currently licensed again under the same name (this does not include any who may have applied under a new name).
+By March 2015, 70 colleges with previously revoked licenses had been currently licensed again under the same name (this does not include any who may have applied under a new name).

 Data on student visa applications includes information on the types of educational institutions that act as sponsors.
-Figure 5 shows the number of visa applications made by student migrants using visa sponsorships.
-In 2016, the majority of international students (83%, or 167,500) were sponsored by UK-based higher education institutions.
-The remainder were sponsored by tertiary, further education or other colleges (7%), English language schools (1%), independent schools (7%) and others (1%).
-It is important to note that not all students receiving visa sponsorship take up the offer to come to the UK.
+Figure 3 shows the number of visa applications made by non-EU students by sponsor type.
+In 2017, the majority of non-EU students (84%, or 177,773) were sponsored by UK-based higher education institutions; these sponsorships were almost equally distributed between Russell Group universities (87,235) and other universities (90,538).
+The remainder were sponsored by tertiary, further education or other colleges (7%), English language schools (2%), independent schools (6.5%) and others (1%).
+Not all students receiving visa sponsorship will necessarily take up the offer to come to the UK.

 In order to remain the UK after their studies, students must generally switch into another visa category, such as work or family.
-In 2016, 8,800 people who previously held study visas were granted extensions to remain in the UK in a category other than study.
-This is down from 44,100 in 2012, the year in which the dedicated ‘post-study work’ route was closed.
+In 2017, 8,486 people who previously held study visas were granted extensions to remain in the UK in a category other than study.
+This is down from 44,144 (81% decrease) in 2012, the year in which the dedicated ‘post-study work’ route was closed (see Figure 5).

 By contrast, estimates from the IPS suggest lower shares of students departing.
-In 2012, the IPS began to ask departing emigrants why they had come to Britain in the first place (for those who were former immigrants rather than people who had always resided in Britain).
+In 2012, the IPS began to ask departing emigrants why they had originally come to the UK (for those who were former immigrants rather than people who had always resided in Britain).